 It seems to be that while watching the repetitious spiral motion in this video below, our brain goes from this acute awareness to the more automated state (from AMPAr dominance to NMDAr dominance and LTP), demonstrating this effect in action.
 Once the video stops, you perceive continued automated perceptions of motion for some time, possibly indicating Long Term Potentiation.
 Check out The Sanity Illusion to see my argument that these sort of illusions are mediated by NMDAr partly, but for now let’s continue on.

 Seizure warning, be careful.

-When I first tried cannabis I took a massive amount, expecting I would never return to the substance due to some issues my S.O. had with it (these issues no longer exist).
+When I first tried cannabis I took a massive amount, expecting I would never return to the substance.
 When I first dosed the cannabis it took seemingly 40mins for my NMDArs to downregulate and allow AMPAr to dominate signaling, as this is when dissociative tripping began.
 This moment was total insanity.
 When you break the automation of the most fundamental aspects of being human, this is when experience gets truly absurd.
 You begin to see the flicker.
 And it is a horrifying state of mind, the darkest most profound state of awe.

 At first one might assume this is the flicker of reality, that this is some kind of evidence for our existence within a simulation.
 You might assume it is the flicker of your own consciousness being observed from some distance.
 But you may be like me, and wonder if it could be the flicker of the lights in the room.
 The walls pulsating rapidly, everything appears so strangely disconnected, yet also simultaneously and paradoxically complete and organized.
 Movement appears in a surreal clarity, without the blurs of motion, and in an almost musical pattern.
 If blurs exist they appear as object duplicates sometimes or a hyper-vivid stream of the moving object.
 The walls pulsate so rapidly and everything in the room appears like an old-television screen.